aloricmilica/TxtAnalyzer/README.md

 # Linguistic Metrics Analyzer - LMA
 ## Introduction
 The purpose of this final project was creating a software library which calculates the linguistic metrics of a textual file, such as the number of paraghraps, pronouns, negations, future etc. All in all, this application calculates all the metrics that can be calculated by Simple Natural Language Processing tool (SiNLP).
-The metrics which needed to be analyzed were determined based on the paper: *Crossley, S. A., Allen, L. K., Kyle, K., & McNamara, D.S.
-(2014).
-Analyzing discourse processing using a simple natural language processing tool (SiNLP).
-Discourse Processes, 51(5-6), pp. 511-534.2*.
+The metrics which needed to be analyzed were determined based on the paper: [1]

 ## About SiNLP
 SiNLP is a software written in Python programming language which was a role-model for creating this project.
 It was developped by a group of researches with the support of the Institute for Education Sciences, in order to provide discourse researchers with an additional tool with which to identify and examine the mental representations and processes involved in the production and comprehension of language.

 In order to analyze their text, users are first asked from SiNLP GUI to select a custom list dictionary.
 These custom lists allow users to create their own custom word lists to analyze texts specific to their research questions.
 Included with SiNLP is a starter custom list dictionary that includes determiners, demonstratives, all pronouns, first person pronouns, second person pronouns, third person pronouns, conjuncts, connectives, negations, and future.
 After selecting a list dictionary, users select the input (text) files through a file-dialog prompt, choose where they want the output file to be saved, and click a button to process the texts.

 SiNLP will also run without a custom list dictionary, and that way it will provide the name of each text processed, in addition to number of words, number of types, TTR, Letters per word, number of paragraphs, number of sentences, and number of words per sentence.
 After processing the texts, SiNLP saves a comma-separated values file (.csv) that can be opened in any spreadsheet software program.
 The output includes the filename for the text file analyzed and the calculated metrics.
+[1]

 ## LMA - Software library for text metrics calculation
 ### Class Diagram
 ![alt text](https://github.com/aloricmilica/TxtAnalyzer/blob/master/src/main/resources/ClassDiagram.png "Class Diagram")

-Template Pattern was used as a solution to this problem, as it defines the operation algorithm sceleton while leaving some operation steps to be taken by subclasses.
-In this concrete case, Template Pattern defines the sceleton of calculate() method, while the steps of this algorithm (abstract methods) are redefined by subclasses - DefaultDictionaryCalc or CustomDictionaryCalc.
-This was done to differentiate the case when users want to run the calculation using a custom dictionary, from the case when they want to use a default one.

 When running the application, users are first required to input certain information about the .txt file they want to analyze and the results file: input file path, output folder path, output file name and optionally custom dictionary file path, before they click the button Calculate.
 When the calculate() method is called, each of the redefined abstract methods calculates a needed metric, so an object of Metrics class featuring these calculated values is created.
 In the end, the program assigns these metrics to a new Text class object and creates an output .csv file with information about output file location and all the calculated metrics.